rikschennink/rikschennink.nl/_posts/2014-08-25-gulpin-sass-to-css.md

 Gulp is there to take commands.
 You just give it a list of things to do and in what order to do them and it will just handle it all like a pro and report back to you on it's progress.

-- Type `npm install --global gulp` to install the Gulp CLI.
-This makes it possible to run your future gulp files using the `gulp` command (CLI stands for Command Line Interface, so there you go).
+- Type <kbd>npm install --global gulp</kbd> to install the Gulp CLI.
+This makes it possible to run your future gulp files using the "gulp" command (CLI stands for Command Line Interface, so there you go).

 If you run into any errors, you might have to execute this command as administrator.
-Just prepend `sudo` and run again. `sudo npm install --global gulp`.
+Just prepend <kbd>sudo</kbd> and run again. <kbd>sudo npm install --global gulp</kbd>.

 In any case, you don't have to do this for each project, once you've installed Gulp CLI you're all set for happy times.

 - Now we've got our CLI setup, lets add Gulp to your project.
-Type `npm install --save-dev gulp` to get this over with.
+Type <kbd>npm install --save-dev gulp</kbd> to get this over with.
 We need this to use the Gulp API in your gulp file.

 Notice that the *package.json* file has been updated and Gulp has been added as a *devDependency* (that's because of the --save-dev command).
 Also, a *node_modules* directory has appeared out of thin air.
 This directory will contain all installed node modules for this project (better stay out of there).

 - Next we'll have to setup that gulp file we keep talking about.
-Create a new file in your poject root called `gulpfile.js`.
+Create a new file in your poject root called "gulpfile.js".
 Yes, Gulp is that literal.

 Use your copy paste skills to move the following code to the newly created file.